Fraud Blocker

 If you are someone with strong written communication skills, then you might want to consider a career as a writer.
 There is a multitude of online opportunities for freelance writing, where you can work from home and set your own hours.

 Or, if you are more of a creative writer, you might consider a career as a novelist or screenwriter.
-Breaking into the publishing industry can be a challenge though, and you probably won’t be able to make money writing poetry or short stories.
+Breaking into the publishing industry can be a challenge, and you probably won’t be able to make money writing poetry or short stories right away.
+But persistence and a strong voice can open many doors.

-Children’s writing is the easiest market to break into, and there is a demand for stories about people from different backgrounds told by the people themselves.
-Imagine the characters you would have wanted to see in the books you read as a kid, and then create.
+Children’s writing is one of the easier markets to break into, and there is a growing demand for stories about people from different backgrounds told by the people themselves.
+Imagine the characters you would have wanted to see in the books you read as a kid, and then create them.

-Creative nonfiction or memoir writing is also another empowering way for you to share your life and experiences with the world.
+Creative nonfiction and memoir writing are also empowering ways for you to share your life and experiences with the world.
+The disability community has powerful stories to tell, and readers, publishers, and media outlets are increasingly eager to hear them directly from those who have lived them.

 Don’t limit your dreams because you’re worried that society won’t provide you with opportunities.
-They will.
+The landscape is changing, and more employers than ever are actively working to create workplaces that are accessible, flexible, and genuinely inclusive.

 The sky is the limit!